joinpursuit/values_types_operators_assignment/README.md

 ## Problem One

-What are the types of the following expressions and what do they evaluate to, and why    ?
+What are the types of the following expressions and what do they evaluate to, and why brandon?

 * `17`
 * `1 + 2 * 3 + 4`